Bryan Goldberg: Career

-Napoleon’s Hat
+Napoleon's hat

-Bryan Goldberg purchased the iconic hat owned and worn by Emperor Napoleon Bonaparte at a Sotheby’s auction in November, 2021 for a price of $1,400,000.
-He told The New York Post that “I can’t believe the price I got” on the historical object given the rarity and condition.
-Previously, the hat had belonged to Scottish nobles descended from Sir Michael Shaw-Stewart, who purchased the hat in 1814 and was acquainted with Bonaparte’s family.
+Bryan Goldberg purchased the hat owned and worn by Emperor Napoleon Bonaparte at a Sotheby’s auction in November, 2021 for a price of $1,400,000.
+He told the New York Post that “I can’t believe the price I got” on the historical object given its rarity and good condition.
+Previously, the hat had been owned by Scottish nobles descended from Sir Michael Shaw-Stewart, who purchased the hat in 1814 and was acquainted with Bonaparte’s family.

-Goldberg stated that he intends to lend the hat to a museum, but also plans to wear it at formal occasions and possibly at his wedding.
+Goldberg said that he intends to lend the hat to a museum, but also plans to wear it at formal occasions and possibly at his wedding.